AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-trigger.md

    >
    >A smart campaign with triggers runs in **Trigger** mode.
 It runs on one person at a time based on events triggered and any additional filters.

+   >[!IMPORTANT]
+   >
+   >When using a Boolean field in a trigger campaign smart list, you must explicitly set it to 'false' in order for the field to evaluate properly during execution of the campaign.

 1. Click the drop-down and choose an operator.

    ![](assets/image2014-9-19-16-3a23-3a29.png)